Folks-Finance/algorand-js-sdk/.changeset/dirty-waves-sell.md

 "@folks-finance/algorand-sdk": patch
 ---

-option to include additional apr in net rate and yield calculations
+option to include additional interest in net rate and yield calculations